suvanshenoy/helix-config/README.md

-Note: This repo is for storing config files for helix editor
+Note: This repo is to store config files for helix editor